openprocurement/openprocurement.auctions.dgf/docs/source/overview.rst

 Next steps
 ----------
-You might find it helpful to look at the :ref:`tutorial`, or the :ref:`reference`.
+You might find it helpful to look at the :ref:`tutorial`.